Trick or Treat (For Halloween) by Al Hoffman, Jerry Livingston and Mack David

 Seems a little arbitrary though, no?
 Suppose you’re planning on battling the evil forces on behalf of Christ while you’re in there?
 Suppose you were selling Bibles door-to-door?
 Suppose you just happened to breakdown in front of this particular house and needed some assistance?
 That doesn’t seem like the sort of thing that should damn your eternal soul.
 But you’re ok, cause you got that whole “living right” caveat working for you.

 But hey, let’s keep this light, huh?
-This is a novelty song from a band claiming to be The Comics, whoever the hell they may be.
+This is a novelty song from a band claiming to be The Comics, whoever the hell they may actually be.

 The Haunted Mansion Themeby Buddy Baker & Xavier Atencio